 Following news that British graphic designer Peter Saville has won this year's London Design Medal and that he's working on a visual identity for Kanye West, here are some of his most iconic designs from the 1970s to today.

-Saville went on to create the artwork for musicians represented by Factory Records, including rock bands Joy Division and Roxy Music.
+Saville went on to create the artwork for musicians represented by Factory Records, including rock band Joy Division, and Roxy Music.

 His most iconic cover is widely regarded as Joy Division's 1979 album Unknown Pleasures (main image), a diagram of pulses taken from an astronomy encyclopedia.
 Disney added Mickey Mouse ears to the graphic for a T-shirt design last year.

 Saville's design for Joy Division's second and final 1980 record Closer shows a photograph of a tomb, which proved controversial due to the suicide of the band's singer Ian Curtis two months before the album's release.

 Saville continued to design covers for the band after they reformed as New Order, taking images from historical artwork out of context and adding modern typography with geometric graphics.